savantcare/emr/docs/tech/how.md

 ### Scenario 2:

-On the UI discontinue a rex.
+On the UI delete a rex.

-Inside database.json it will not say Discontinue:true UI will continue to show it as discontinued.
+Inside database.json it will not say Delete:true UI will continue to show it as deleted.

-After 10 seconds database.json will show Discontinue:true.
+After 10 seconds database.json will show Delete:true.

 In this case the app was able to give doctor 10 second faster response.